shiguregaki/AM2320-WebGraph/README.md

 ### (tool) ESP8266 core for Arduino
 The default configuration of the Arduino IDE does not support the ESP 8266 board.
-Therefore, it is necessary to import ***ESP8266 core for Arduino*** into Arduino IDE.
+Therefore, it is necessary to import **ESP8266 core for Arduino** into Arduino IDE.

 [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)

 ### (tool) Arduino ESP8266 filesystem uploader
 It is file updater for Arduino ESP8266.
-You can download it following URL.
+You can download it following URL link.

 [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin)

 ### (library) Links2004/arduinoWebSockets
 WebSocket library for Arduino.
-You can download it following URL.
+You can download it following URL link.

 [Links2004/arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets)

 ### (library) PaulStoffregen/Time
 Time managemant library for Arduino.
-You can download it following URL.
+You can download it following URL link.

 [PaulStoffregen/Time](https://github.com/PaulStoffregen/Time)

 ### (library) hibikiledo/AM2320
 It is a library that can control AM2320 sensor.
 AM2320 is enable to get temperature and humidity information.
+You can download it following URL link.

 [hibikiledo/AM2320](https://github.com/hibikiledo/AM2320)